What should I do if I think I have spinal stenosis?

 When is surgery required?

-Spinal stenosis is often the culmination of years of wear and tear on the spinal anatomy, and spine surgery is sometimes necessary to recreate space for the spinal cord or nerves in the spinal canals.
-Herniated disc material, bone spurs, calcified ligaments and other soft tissue can all cause nerve compression and will need to be addressed if conservative treatments aren’t sufficient.
+Spinal stenosis can very often be successfully treated with nonsurgical methods, but spine surgery is sometimes necessary to recreate space for the spinal cord or nerves in the spinal canals.
+Herniated disc material, bone spurs, calcified ligaments and other soft tissue can all cause nerve compression and will need to be addressed if conservative treatments aren’t sufficient in allowing for a return to a normal quality of life.

-If you are considering your surgical options, contact Laser Spine Institute to learn how one of our outpatient, minimally invasive procedures might be able to help you find relief from neck and back pain.
-A no-cost MRI review* is available for those who want to know if they are a candidate for our minimally invasive procedures.
+If you are considering your surgical options, contact Laser Spine Institute to learn how our minimally invasive outpatient spine surgery might be able to help you find relief from neck and back pain.
+A free MRI review* is available for those who want to know if they are a candidate for our minimally invasive procedures.